 Don’t let the fact that there are almost as many Rook Coffee outposts along the Shore as there are lighthouses be a turn-off.
 Just appreciate the fact that the best coffee shop on the coast has found a way to set up about a dozen shops from Holmdel to Point Pleasant.
 No doubt ensuring there is one close enough to shock your sunburned, barbecued, and beer-fueled body back into normalcy with its New Orleans-style cold brew.

-While the Shore features no shortage of seagulls or sweaty beachside dance clubs, it does lack proper places to eat and drink like an adult - especially when you’re celebrating a birthday, anniversary, or just the fact that you were smart enough to hop on route 18 to skip miles of traffic.
-Pascal & Sabine is a rare exception.
-This is one of the best restaurants in Asbury Park and makes great cocktails, has a solid wine list, and serves delicious French-inspired food, from a great pork chop to local seafood.
+While the shore features no shortage of seagulls or sweaty beachside bars, it does lack proper places to eat and drink like an adult, especially when celebrating a birthday, an anniversary, or just the fact that you were smart enough to hop on route 18 and skip miles of traffic.
+Pascal + Sabine is an exception.
+This is one of the best restaurants in Asbury Park.
+They make great cocktails and serve really good French-inspired food, from a great pork chop to local seafood.
 This is a good place to order lots of things to share, which will give you plenty to discuss when your bathing suit doesn’t fit poolside the next day.

 We may never get a consensus on it being pork roll or Taylor ham (it’s Taylor ham, by the way).
 But what we can all agree on is that Frank’s Deli is among the best places to get it in New Jersey, which actually means any other place on earth.
-Part deli and part diner, Frank’s has been an Asbury Park staple since before The Boss and his E-Street Band were rocking the Stone Pony on the other side of town.
-Go for breakfast and get their thick-cut pork roll with egg and cheese on a housemade roll, or our preference, on homemade rye bread.
+Part deli, part diner, Frank’s has been an Asbury Park staple since before the Boss and his E-Street Band were rocking the Stone Pony on the other side of town.
+Go for breakfast and get that thick-cut pork roll with egg and cheese on a housemade roll, or our preference, on homemade rye bread.
 While you’re at it, they make their own donuts and pastries too.
-And if you’re headed to the beach, grab a fat deli sandwich for lunch and take it to the beach.
-You might not think you’re hungry after all that pork roll, but you’ll thank us later.
+And if you’re headed to the beach, grab a fat deli sandwich for lunch.
+We know you’re not hungry after all that pork roll, but you’ll thank us later.

 People search long and hard for the perfect bar pie and asking anyone in Jersey about which is best will fire up an argument on par with what happened after the screen went black in the final episode of The Sopranos.
 For us, though, Carmen’s Pizzeria at Pete & Elda’s stands above the rest of what you’ll find down the Shore.
 Get the XXL, and not because you want the t-shirt you get for finishing it.
 Get it because it’s damn good.
 The paper-thin crust is perfectly crisp, and do your best to finish it all onsite because, unlike Carmen’s, leftover thin-crust pizza doesn’t stand the test of time.

-Maeberrie is our go-to breakfast spot in Avon (local tip: pronounce it Av-on, not A-von as it’s a beach town, not a cosmetics brand), with great sandwiches, poached eggs on top of potatoes with hollandaise, big sandwiches, and chicken and waffles.
-But all of those can be easy to miss when you walk in here for the first time.
-We can tell you that “super-cute farmhouse” is not typically a design-choice reserved for Jersey Shore establishments, but here surfboards are ditched for cutting boards, along with stone bowls, copper pots, and peonies, all of which are for sale.
-Don’t let that, or the fact that their fluffcakes sound like something on a four-year-old’s tea party menu, fool you - this is one of the truly great breakfast and lunch spots in the area.
+Maeberrie’s is our go-to breakfast spot in Avon (local tip: pronounce it Av-on, not A-von as it’s a beach town, not a cosmetics brand), with great sandwiches, poached eggs on top of potatoes with hollandaise, and chicken and waffles.
+But all of those can be easy to miss when walking in here for the first time.
+We can tell you that “super-cute farmhouse” isn’t typically a design choice reserved for Jersey Shore establishments, but here surfboards are ditched for cutting boards, along with stone bowls, copper pots, and peonies, all of which are for sale.
+Don’t let that setup, or the fact that their fluffcakes sound more like something on a four-year-old’s tea party menu, fool you.
+This is one of the great breakfast and lunch spots in the area.

 Maybe New Jersey is called the “Garden State” because most shore-goers consider ice cream to be a vegetable.
 Or maybe that’s just us.
 You’ll no doubt see dozens of ice cream shops as you drive town-to-town along Route 35, but Hoffman’s is the one you’ll be thinking about in your office on Monday.
 We’d like to believe that it’s some cream-to-sugar ratio that they’ve nailed, but scientists are still trying to prove that.
 It’s been around for more than 60 years and serves more than 40 varieties of rich and dense ice cream, including signature flavors like mint cookie and coffee Oreo.
 If you’re not heading to Spring Lake anytime soon, Hoffman’s has shops in Long Branch and Point Pleasant too.

-This three-floor party fortress has been standing strong for more than 135 years and is the perfect place to go for cheap lobsters, steamers, and sliders as you transition from work to a weekend down the Shore.
+This three-floor party fortress has been standing strong for more than 135 years and is the perfect place to go for cheap lobsters, steamers, and a variety of sliders as you transition from work to a weekend down the shore.
 Walk past the reservation-only front porch and go straight to the outside bar in the back before you hit the basement for live music.
-Definitely come here on the early side, as the Parker House is known for day drinking, huge crowds, and long lines, and due to a long-standing town ordinance, last call is at 11:30pm.
+Definitely come here on the early side, as the Parker House is known for day drinking, long lines, and due to a long-standing town ordinance, last call is at 11:30pm.
 Pandemic protocols have changed some things for the time being with reservations being required, but as restrictions evolve, we’d recommend calling before heading over.

-We can only tell you two certainties about the Jersey Shore: if the winds are blowing from the west, the greenhead flies will make a sunny day feel like the bowels of hell, and if you pull up to Rosie’s after 8 pm, they’re either going to be out of pizza or closed for the night.
-This place makes the best pizza south of Jersey City, but because it’s so good, it’s not uncommon that an oven’s out, a fridge is down, or they’re simply out of dough before you’ve had a chance to place your order.
-We especially love the round pie with pepperoni, the square pie with spinach, and their sausage calzone that makes risking your job and leaving work extra early to ensure you get one before they sell out worthwhile.
+We can only tell you two certainties about the Jersey Shore: if the winds are blowing from the west, the greenhead flies will make a sunny day feel like the bowels of hell, and, if you pull up to Rosie’s after 8pm, they’re either going to be out of pizza or closed for the night.
+This place makes the best pizza south of Jersey City, but because it’s so good, it’s not uncommon that they’re simply out of dough before you’ve had a chance to place your order.
+We especially love the round pie with sausage and vinegar peppers, the square pie with spinach, and their calzone that makes risking your job and leaving work extra early to ensure you get one before they sell out worthwhile.
 The pandemic has caused an ever-evolving protocol for ordering and what items are available when (example: the calzone is currently lunch only).
 Check the site to confirm the latest rules and be prepared to place your dinner order around noon to ensure you secure your pies for the night.